HHSAPCompSci2020/capstone-project-16th-airplane-boarding-group/README.md

 [Gives credit for project components.
 This includes both internal credit (your group members) and external credit (other people, websites, libraries).
 To do this:
 List the group members and describe how each member contributed to the completion of the final program.
 This could be classes written, art assets created, leadership/organizational skills exercises, or other tasks.
 Initially, this is how you plan on splitting the work.

-Joshua Choi: Project Idea, README, Aircraft, Drawing Surface, Seats,
+Joshua Choi: Project Idea, README, Aircraft, Drawing Surface, Seats

-Vamsee Krishna Vusuwandla: README, Drawing Surface, Timer, Passangers,  UML, Graphics art
+Vamsee Krishna Vusuwandla: README, Drawing Surface, Timer, Passanger,  UML,

-Aryan Keskar: Drawing surface, GUI Interactive , Main, html documentation, UML, Aircraft, Passangers,  Screen (+ subclasses)
+Aryan Keskar: Drawing surface, GUI Interactive , Main, html documentation, UML, Seats, Passanger, Screen (+ subclasses)

 Equal share with array algorithms and the logistics of programming a boarding system as this takes up most of the project.